shivannis/xandr-docs-public/xandr-docs/articles/monetize/content-categories.md

 - **Custom:** Sellers have the ability to define their own categories and apply them to slices of their own inventory.

    > [!TIP]
-   > We are splitting our "Automotive and Vehicles" category into
-   > sub-categories for dealerships, manufacturers, service, and more.
-   > For more information, see [Automotive Content Categories](automotive-content-categories.md).
+   > We are splitting our "Automotive and Vehicles" category into sub-categories for dealerships, manufacturers, service, and more.
+For more information, see [Automotive Content Categories](automotive-content-categories.md).

 ## Apply categories to your inventory

 You can apply a number of categories to each of your sites and placements at the Network, Site, and Placement levels.
-For instructions, see [Create a Placement4](create-a-placement.md).
+For instructions, see [Create a Placement](create-a-placement.md).

 ## Expose categories for targeting by buyers

 To expose content categories for targeting by buyers, see the sections on **targeting access** for content categories on the [Partner Center Screen - Seller View](partner-center-screen-seller-view.md) and [Partner Controls](edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md) page.

-**Report on Volume by Category**
+**Report on volume by Category**

 You can report on inventory volumes broken down by universal content category using the [Universal Content Categories Report](universal-content-categories-report.md).